 Debtor excuses are the biggest problem in debt collection.
 The most common reasons why debtors are unable to pay their debt are mentioned in this article.
 Sometimes they are actually truthful, but many of them simply use these as a delay tactic to defer paying on time or even avoid paying altogether.

-A debt collector should insist for the proof or an explanation about what the debtor is saying.
-The debt collector may even give an option to the debtor to pay the outstanding amount in installments or renegotiate to settle the debt for a slightly lower amount ( provided you have an authorization from your client to settle debts for a slightly lower amount).
+A debt collector should insist for proof or an explanation about what the debtor is saying.
+The debt collector may even give an option to the debtor to pay the outstanding amount in installments or renegotiate to settle the debt for a slightly lower amount ( provided you have authorization from your client to settle debts for a slightly lower amount).
 Taking an aggressive approach will force the debtor to hide things from you, lowering chances of getting paid.

 |Financial Problems||How to negotiate|